MichaelPaulinus/Taxi-Management-System/README.md

 To design the GUI, QT Designer was used.

-Lastly a SQLite database was used as opposed to a SQL database.
+Lastly a SQLite database was used.